Strain-Dependent Wetting of Graphene: Introduction

-Computational estimates of the graphene-water contact angle are likewise limited, either in system size or in first-principles accuracy.
-Simulations based on empirical force fields yield inconsistent results, depending on the parametrization.
-For example, Ma et al.\cite{Ma2016/10.1038/nmat4449}~report a contact angle of $89\degree$, whereas Taherian et al.\cite{Taherian2013/10.1021/la304645w}~report a contact angle of $101\degree$, and Carlson et al.\cite{Carlson2024/10.1021/acs.jpclett.4c01143}~report $80\degree$.
+Computational estimates of the graphene-water contact angle are likewise limited, either in system size or in accuracy.
+While contributing tremendously to the qualitative understanding of water-carbon behaviour, simulations based on empirical force fields yield inconsistent results for the contact angle, depending on the parametrization.
+For example, Taherian et al.\cite{Taherian2013/10.1021/la304645w}~report a contact angle of $101\degree$, whereas Ma et al.\cite{Ma2016/10.1038/nmat4449}~find a contact angle of $89\degree$, and Carlson et al.\cite{Carlson2024/10.1021/acs.jpclett.4c01143}~predict $80\degree$.
 The contact angle is also sensitive to the choice of water model\cite{Liao2022/10.1016/j.apsusc.2022.154477}, further compounding these discrepancies.
-These issues highlight the need for simulations in which all interatomic interactions are treated from first principles.\cite{Li2023/10.1103/PhysRevResearch.5.023018} A previous attempt in this direction was carried out by Li and Zeng\cite{Li2012/10.1021/nn204661d} using \textit{ab initio} molecular dynamics, who report a contact angle of $87\degree$.
-However, their study was limited to a spatially frozen graphene sheet and very small droplets of only 125 water molecules, where finite-size effects are known to be significant\cite{Amirfazli2004/10.1016/j.cis.2004.05.001}.
-More generally, the computational studies discussed above impose `frozen' graphene sheets with fixed carbon atoms; yet free-standing graphene is fully flexible, and ripples thermally in order to lower its vibrational free energy\cite{Meyer2007/10.1038/nature05545}.
-This flexibility is already known to impact water diffusion and transport\cite{Marbach2018/10.1038/s41567-018-0239-0}, which is inherently linked to wetting\cite{Agosta2025/arXiv.2510.13338}.
-As such, capturing this membrane-like behavior is essential for a realistic description of graphene's intrinsic wettability.
+These issues highlight the need for simulations in which all interatomic interactions are treated from first principles.\cite{Li2023/10.1103/PhysRevResearch.5.023018} A pioneering \textit{ab initio} molecular dynamics (AIMD) study by Li and Zeng\cite{Li2012/10.1021/nn204661d} provided early qualitative insights into this system, reporting a contact angle of $87\degree$.
+While a \textit{tour de force} effort for its time, true quantitative predictions were hindered by the steep computational cost of AIMD, greatly limiting the system size and thereby making finite-size effects unavoidable\cite{Amirfazli2004/10.1016/j.cis.2004.05.001}.
+More generally, the computational studies discussed above impose `frozen' graphene sheets with fixed carbon atoms; yet free-standing graphene is fully flexible, and ripples thermally in order to lower its vibrational free energy\cite{Fasolino2007/10.1038/nmat2011,Meyer2007/10.1038/nature05545}.
+This flexibility is already known to impact water diffusion and transport\cite{Marbach2018/10.1038/s41567-018-0239-0}, which is inherently linked to wetting\cite{Agosta2026/10.1038/s41524-026-02079-w}.
+As such, capturing this membrane-like behaviour is essential for a realistic description of graphene's intrinsic wettability.
+Therefore, despite extensive experimental and computational efforts, the intrinsic graphene–water contact angle remains unresolved.